Rochester History

 But of course times change.
 Settlement moved westward and wheat production with.
 Electric power replaced water power.
 And railroads moved flour as inexpensively as canal boats.

-The Erie Canal, Pittsford, NY
+Schoen Place at The Erie Canal, Pittsford, NY

 Rochester started to practice the principles of innovation and adaptability.
 In the 1840’s the nursing industry began to flourish in Rochester.
 Rich glacial soil and the climate-mollifying influence of Lake Ontario made plant cultivation ideal.
 James Vick had an extensive operation where the mansions of East Avenue now stand.
 The Browncroft area also was important nursery land.
 But it was the partnership of George Ellwanger and Patrick Barry that created Rochester’s revised appellation: The Flower City.